Grichuk hits tiebreaking double in 9th, Rockies beat D-backs – KION546

 The Diamondbacks brought Sergio Alcántara back for the second time this season, activating him on Thursday.
 Alcántara, claimed on waivers on Tuesday, was designated for assignment by San Diego last week after batting .114 in 22 games.
 The Padres picked him up after the Diamondbacks waived him in May.

-Alcántara, who turns 26 on Sunday, is a switch-hitter who will play short, second and third, and appeared in Thursday’s game as a pinch-runner and remained in to play second base.
-Lovullo said his ability to spell Geraldo Perdomo at short was a factor in the decision.
+Alcántara, who turns 26 on Sunday, is a switch-hitter who will play short, second and third, and Lovullo said his ability to spell Geraldo Perdomo at short was a factor in the decision.
 Alcántara has played for Detroit and the Chicago Cubs since his debut in 2020.

 To make room, Arizona optioned IF Jake Hager to Triple-A Reno.
 The Diamondbacks also outrighted IF Cole Tucker to Reno.